 Orlando is the hotel capital of the world.
 If you’re someone whos interested in hospitality or the hotel industry, Orlando is the place to be.
-There are numerous hotel giants that are always looking for recent college grads, many of which offer paid internships.
+Numerous hotel giants are always looking for recent college grads, many of which offer paid internships.
 I know this because I live here.

 Let’s not forget about Disney World and Universal Studios.
 Orlando is also a great city for people in the communication or business field.

 People from all over the world come to Florida to test out the fresh and clean waters of the Florida Springs.
-You can do a number of activities such as picnicking, tubing, swimming, snorkeling, canoeing, kayaking, hiking, and wildlife viewing.
-Many of the springs have active animal-wildlife throughout some trails such as white-tailed deer, raccoons, wild turkeys, wood ducks and great blue herons can be seen from the river.
+You can do several activities such as picnicking, tubing, swimming, snorkeling, canoeing, kayaking, hiking, and wildlife viewing.
+Many of the springs have active animal-wildlife throughout some trails such as white-tailed deer, raccoons, wild turkeys, wood ducks, and great blue herons can be seen from the river.
 A few of my favorite springs are Devil’s Den, Ginnie Springs, and Itchentucknee Springs.

-Many people don’t know this but Florida is pretty culturally-versed.
-First off, the majority of people are held up in Miami and they’re mostly foreigners.
-Second of all, the University of Central Florida is the biggest school in the nation.
-They are widely known for having a diverse and international learning environment.
-They even have an office of diversity on campus.
+Many people don’t know this, but Florida is pretty culturally-versed.
+First off, the majority of people are held up in Miami, and they’re mostly foreigners.

 Finally the most critical factor for most people: affordability.
 One-bedroom apartments go for a monthly average of $1,150, $152 above the national average.
 Compared to most of the cities I mentioned earlier, it’s the cheapest.
 Also, keep in mind that Florida is a low-tax state, and does not have a state income tax.